-Thank you for your recent inquiry or application to the Health Information Technology program.
-This is a two- year Associate of Science (AS) Degree with an option of receiving a certificate in Medical Information Coder/Biller a 3-semester College Credit Certificate.
+The Health Information Technology program is a two- year Associate of Science (AS) Degree with an option of receiving a certificate in Medical Information Coder/Biller; a 3-semester College Credit Certificate.

 The mission of the Health Information Technology program at Daytona State College is to provide a quality program to educate and promote the science of Health Information Technology.

 The program trains individuals to supervise many of the health information management department's daily functions; review records for consistency, completeness and accuracy; index and classify all diagnosis and operations on diseases for public health authorities; prepare studies for medical staff; and respond to authorized inquiries for insurance or legal purposes.
 Clinical experience will be provided in local health care facilities.
 Graduates are eligible to take the Registered Health Information Technician (RHIT) Examination.
 Successful candidates are awarded the RHIT credential.
 RHIT designation signifies a person is a qualified specialist in coding, assembling, analyzing, abstracting and maintaining health information.